- Materials are appropriate, complete, and effectively presented.

 Recommeneded as is, with revisions on next printing/edition: Note to reviewers: the material may not be re-printed/revised.
 Do not select this option if you believe the revisions are necessary before continued distribution/availability by NASA.
 (Provide notes on recommended revisions.)

-Recommended--Distribution through Teacher Workshops: The product is recommended for distribution through NASA teacher training sessions and workshops.
+Recommended--Distribution through Teacher Workshops: The product is recommended for distribution through developer conducted teacher training sessions, workshops, online workshops, or online training videos.
 Most teachers would require some introduction or training for effective use.

 Recommended--Limited Audience: This product would be useful to limited audience.
 For example, very advanced users, lower/higher education level than originally identified, a limited topic area/course, a limited geographic area, etc. (Provide notes describing the audience.)